sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 Since the data sets are relevantly clean, I expect to spend 50% of the time on data cleaning and DeepAR processing and 50% of the time on training models and tweaking parameters.
-To minimize the cost the following Hyperparameters will be used:
+To minimize the `cost` the following `Hyperparameters` will be used:

-early_stopping_patience: enabled as when this parameter is set, training stops when no progress is made within the specified number of epochs.
+`early_stopping_patience`: enabled as when this parameter is set, training stops when no progress is made within the specified number of epochs.
 The model that has the lowest loss is returned as the final model.

-likelihood: will set to _negative-binomial_: Use for count data (non- negative integers).
+`likelihood`: will set to _negative-binomial_: Use for count data (non- negative integers).
 As the model generates a probabilistic forecast, and can provide quantiles of the distribution and return samples.
 Depending on your data, select an appropriate likelihood (noise model) that is used for uncertainty estimates.

-time_freq: will be set to 14D as will be forecasting the next 14-days only other Hyperparameters will be set to default.
+`time_freq`: will be set to 14D as will be forecasting the next 14-days only other Hyperparameters will be set to default.

 ### Benchmark Model